Cheadle, Greater Manchester: Transport

-Cheadle is accessed by junctions 2 and 3 of the M60 Manchester orbital motorway.
+Cheadle lies on the A560 between Stockport and Chester; it and borders on the A34.
+It is accessed by junctions 2 and 3 of the M60 Manchester Orbital motorway.

-Cheadle is located approximately 4 miles from Manchester Airport.
+The suburb is located approximately 4 mi from Manchester Airport.

 Housing

 A number of houses in Cheadle that were built in the 1800s still stand today, in a conservation area in the centre of the village.

 There is also a Manchester overspill council estate that was constructed shortly after the Second World War to rehouse families from the Victorian slums of inner-city Manchester.
 In April 2008, these homes were transferred to a housing association, Mossbank Homes.

 Education

 The following educational establishments are in Cheadle: